Sydney Harbour cruise ship emissions

 These Directions have been issued by AMSA since December 2016 in accordance with subsection 246(1)(b) of the Navigation Act 2012.

-The issued Directions permit changeover to low sulphur fuel within one hour of arrival and changeover back to heavy fuel oil up to one hour prior to departure.
+The issued Directions require changeover to low sulphur fuel or an alternative measure within one hour of arrival and permit changeover back to heavy fuel oil up to one hour prior to departure.
 We expect and require masters and operators to comply with Directions.
 The penalties for not complying are substantial.

 The Directions aim to reduce exhaust emissions of sulphur oxides and other particulate matter from cruise ships berthed in Sydney Harbour.
 Visible discharge from a ship’s exhaust stack/s is still possible even when low sulphur fuel or an exhaust gas cleaning system, or scrubber, is being used.
 In particular, the water used in scrubber systems to remove the bulk of the sulphur and particulate matter produces steam, which is visible from the exhaust stack—as shown by the following photo.